 Entertainment, connection and culture have a significant role on our wellbeing.
 The WCC is compiling the wealth of content being created everyday by Worcester-area museums, musicians, theatres, poets, artists, makers and teachers, to name a few.
 Take a virtual tour, learn about our rich history, explore science, listen to a story, gain inspiration through crafts and tutorials or discover something new about our city!

-Starting May 20, each Wednesday from 8:30 - 9:30 a.m., The Worcester Cultural Task Force and the Worcester Cultural Coalition will host an opportunity for artists, creatives and cultural workers to hear the latest on the local, state and federal responses to COVID-19 and its impacts on the local cultural community, and share their own experiences and concerns.
+Every other Wednesday from 2 - 3 p.m., the Worcester Cultural Task Force hosts an opportunity for artists, creatives and cultural workers to hear the latest on the local, state and federal responses to COVID-19 and its impacts on the local cultural community, and share their own experiences and concerns.
+Additional topics to be determined based on current events and interests, RSVP to the Facebook event for the latest announcements.